CartoDB/documentation/app/content/carto-user-manual/tutorials/create-a-tileset-and-build-a-basic-visualization.md

 5. This table due to its size, and current constraints in Builder, cannot be added to a Builder map without subsampling the number of rows.

     Therefore, in order to build a visualization with this table, we need to create a tileset by clicking on the *Create > Create tileset* button on the top.
 This will open the table as a layer on a CARTO Builder map.
-Check the [Creating a tileset from your data](../../data-explorer/creating-a-tileset-from-your-data) to get started.
+Check [Creating a tileset from your data](../../data-explorer/creating-a-tileset-from-your-data) to get started.

    ![Data Explorer create tileset](/img/cloud-native-workspace/tutorials/tutorial6_de_create_tileset.png)